granovskyyy/BettingsystembyTG/README.md

 Project structures
-- /teams - directory with txt files including teams from various football leagues app - whole app interface with all menus database- integration with SQLite to store users data, bet history and matches queue fixtures- all system of matchmaking, reading teams from files. betsystem - system of betting, managing wins and losses auth- registering, logging into system and method of securing password (for Windows/UNIX)+ saving hashed password to database. userprofile-simple clas to make new user wallet- managing your digital wallet, withdrawals, deposits etc. main() - where everything stays. usermanagmanent - system of managing users like withdrawals limits, bet limits etc (in work)
+- /teams - directory with txt files including teams from various football leagues -app - whole app interface with all menus
+-database- integration with SQLite to store users data, bet history and matches queue -fixtures- all system of matchmaking, reading teams from files.
+-betsystem - system of betting, managing wins and losses -auth- registering, logging into system and method of securing password (for Windows/UNIX)+ saving hashed password to database.
+-userprofile-simple clas to make new user
+-wallet- managing your digital wallet, withdrawals, deposits etc.
+-main() - where everything stays.
+-usermanagmanent - system of managing users like withdrawals limits, bet limits etc (in work)